johndevitis/loadrating/README.md

 # to do

-* lrfr
-	* check the pos/neg swap in getShear
+* check for non-composite capacity calcs

 * lfr
 	* fix lateral torsional buckling moment calculation in LFR getNegFlex (completely broken)
-  * check double negative logic in LFR getPosFlex() - can negative compact check be removed?
-  * check getPosFlex line 70, Mu_pos assigned, should be Mu_StrengthPos?
+  * change Mu -> Mn to be consistent w/ aashto documentation